flatironinstitute/sciware/10_EnvShell/main.md

 ## Basic terms

-One often hears the following used interchangably.
-Let's clairfy.
+One often hears the following used interchangeably.
+Let's clarify.

     - Kernel
     - Shell